Jenny Lee Lindberg

 Jennifer Lee Lindberg (born July 30, 1981) is an American musician, singer-songwriter, record producer and painter, best known as the bassist of the indie rock band Warpaint.
 In 2015, Lindberg released her first solo album, Right On!, under the name "Jennylee".

 Career

 Warpaint

-Lindberg had a "chance encounter" with Emily Kokal during one of Sossamon's DJ sets, soon after relocating to Los Angeles, and formed Warpaint with her, Theresa Wayman and Sossamon on Valentine's Day 2004.
+Lindberg formed Warpaint with Emily Kokal, Theresa Wayman and Lindberg's sister Shannyn Sossamon on Valentine's Day 2004.
 After rehearsing and composing original material alone for 18 months, Warpaint began performing regularly in Los Angeles and self-released their debut extended play, Exquisite Corpse, in August 2008.